socialnode-org/social-faker/readme.md

 social-faker
 ==================

-a mock gnu/social api for testing federation APIs
+a mock gnu/social server for testing federation APIs.